Mantua (pronounced Man-chew-ah) Metal Products was a metalworks business

 sets in 1990.
 Mantua added an N-scale Superbowl Express train set in 1993.
 The Mantua Collectibles line of

-of improvements.
+of improvements as well.
 A brass flywheel motor and full 8-wheel drive with a die-cast metal chassis greatly improved

 the performance of the Mantua diesels during the 1990's.
 Also during the '80s and '90s, Mantua picked up many